Scalable Event Cloud Network for Event-based Classification: Experiment

-PointNet++ and TTPOINT do not have an explicit temporal feature extraction module, the accuracy is much lower than that of FECNet, and the performance of TTPOINT does not improve clearly after 4096 points as shown in \cref{table: experiment number}.
-Additionally, FECNet utilizes LSTM for temporal feature extraction, which makes it difficult to capture long-term dependencies between events as the number of points grows.
+PointNet++ and TTPOINT do not have an explicit temporal feature extraction module; the accuracy is much lower than that of SECNet, and the performance of TTPOINT does not improve clearly after 4096 points, as shown in \cref{table: experiment number}.
+Additionally, SECNet replaces LSTM for temporal feature extraction, which makes it difficult to capture long-term dependencies between events as the number of points grows.
+In contrast, the proposed Temporal-FA module models global temporal relationships in the frequency domain, enabling SECNet to effectively capture long-range dependencies while maintaining stable scalability as the event number increases.
+Moreover, the consistent performance improvement under larger event inputs indicates that SECNet can better utilize the fine-grained temporal information contained in dense Event Cloud representations.